RadialDevGroup/ombudsman/employee_expectations/ESCALATION.md

 - Make sure you try to resolve the issue with the person first, unless you feel your safety or well-being is at risk.
 - Issues with equipment or supplies should be emailed to [operations@radialdevgroup](mailto:operations@radialdevgroup).
 - Human Resources inquiries should be made to [human-resources](../ORGANIZATIONAL_STRUCTURE.md#human-resources).
-- Consistent issues concerning operations, human-resources, and policy should be reported via bug for the policy document [http://github.com/RadialDevGroup/Policy/issues].
+- Consistent issues concerning operations, human-resources, and policy should be reported via (issues)[http://github.com/RadialDevGroup/Policy/issues] for the policy document.
 - [Management](../ORGANIZATIONAL_STRUCTURE.md#management) will divide responsibilities in resolving these issues, delegating them as necessary.

 ## Customer Issues